 There are many categories in spotting scope depending on price.
 The price of the scope is determined based on its quality and functionality.
 Choose a spotting scope to buy according to your budget.
 But, you should know that the best quality scopes are a bit expensive than the casual ones.

 Durability is an important thing you should consider while buying a spotting scope.
 You should compare your chosen scope with the rest to understand its strength.
-If possible, you should consult any expert about the durability of the scope.
+If possible, you should consult an expert about the durability of the scope.

 Picking the best spotting scope is a tough task.
-However, if you go the above article, it will no longer be harder for you to find your desired scope.
+However, if you go to the above article, it will no longer be harder for you to find your desired scope.